Updated on: Feb 8th, 2023

 Yes, GST has corporal punishments (jail) for high-value fraud cases as follows-

 |Tax amount involved||100-200 lakhs||200-500 lakhs||Above 500 lakhs|

-|Jail term||Upto 1 year||Upto 3 years||Upto 5 year|
+|Jail term||Up to 1 year||Upto 3 years||Upto 5 year|

 |Fine||In all three cases|

-An offender not paying tax or making short-payments has to pay a penalty of 10% of the tax amount due subject to a minimum of Rs.10,000.
+An offender not paying tax or making short-payments has to pay a penalty of 10% of the tax amount due, subject to a minimum of Rs.10,000.

 Therefore, the penalty will be high at 100% of the tax amount when the offender has evaded i.e., where there is a deliberate fraud.
 For other non-fraud cases, the penalty is 10% of tax.

 Any offence under GST for which penalty is not specifically mentioned will be liable to a penalty extending Rs.
 25,000.

 This will be beneficial to businesses, especially SMEs, who may make genuine mistakes especially in the first few months of GST implementation.
-Being penalized for genuine errors will be a hard blow to the SMEs who do not have as much resources as the larger organizations to adapt to GST.
+Being penalized for genuine errors will be a hard blow to the SMEs who do not have as many resources as the larger organizations to adapt to GST.

 These rules of penalty are generally the same in all laws whether tax laws or contract law or any other law.